Amalienborg Palace Square

-Construction of the spectacular rococo-style Marble Church, also started in the middle of the 1700’s, but stood as a ruin for almost 150 years, until it was purchased by a Danish business man, who finished the construction and gave it back to the state in return for building rights.
+Construction of the spectacular rococo-style Marble Church, also started in the middle of the 1700’s, but stood as a ruin for almost 150 years, until it was purchased by a Danish business man, who finished the construction and gave it back to the state.
 The dome is the largest in Scandinavia.

 The garden and the opera house

 At the opposite end of the axis, the Copenhagen Opera House from 2005 is also a gift from the owner of Mærsk to the Danish state.
-With construction costs well over 500 US dollars, this modern building is one of the most expensive opera houses of the world.
+With construction costs well over 500 million US dollars, it is one of the most expensive opera houses of the world.